 Sarah-Jane holds a B.A. in English from the University of Cambridge.
 She speaks conversational French and Spanish and is currently studying Mandarin.

-James joined DRD Partnership in October 2018, where he supports a wide range of clients, focusing largely on stakeholder engagement and public affairs.
+James joined DRD Partnership in October 2018, where he supports a wide range of clients, focusing particularly on litigation and public affairs.

 He previously worked at Newgate Communications, where he held a roving role in the Financial team, also working across Geopolitical, Public Affairs and Corporate.
-He has worked to advise clients of all sizes on effective communications with the capital markets, and advised Xiaomi Corp. on UK media engagement for its IPO.
+There, he worked as a speechwriter and analyst for a G20 Cabinet Minister and MENA Central Bank, helping to increase transparency and accountability in these institutions.
+He also worked to advise listed clients of all sizes on effective communication with the capital markets.

-James was previously a commissioned Royal Navy Officer and has also worked as a cricket journalist and professional jazz pianist.
+James was previously a Commissioned Officer in the Royal Navy, and has also worked as a cricket journalist and professional jazz pianist.
 He speaks Italian.